zdave-parity/jam-np/simple.md

 Announcement of requirement to audit.

-Auditors of a block (defined to be the posterior validator set) should, at the beginning of each tranche, broadcast an announcement to all other such auditors specifying which work-reports they intend to audit, unless they do not intend to audit any work-reports, in which case no announcement should be sent.
+Auditors of a block (defined to be the prior validator set) should, at the beginning of each tranche, broadcast an announcement to all other such auditors specifying which work-reports they intend to audit, unless they do not intend to audit any work-reports, in which case no announcement should be sent.